abarker/typped/doc/sphinx_docs/dispatching.rst

 account include, for example, the actual string value that the lexer matched in the program text and the kind of token that is one peek ahead in the lexer.
-Note that this generalized behavior in Typped is optional and can easily be ignored if one wants to use only standard Pratt parser techniques.
+Note that this generalized behavior in Typped is optional and can easily be ignored if one only wants to use standard Pratt parser techniques.

-Define a **syntactic construct**, or simply a **construct**, to be some particular kind of grammatical subexpression that is parsed and returned by a handler function (either head or tail).
-Since Pratt parsers are top-down these tend to correspond to subtrees of the final expression tree.
+Since in Pratt parsing each head and tail handler essentially parses a different part of the grammar, our abstraction of handler functions is called a **syntactic construct**, or simply a **construct**.
+A construct represents a particular kind of grammatical subexpression that is parsed and returned by a handler function.
+Since Pratt parsers are top-down these grammatical parts tend to correspond to subtrees of the final expression tree.
+A construct containing a head handler will be called a **head construct** and a construct containing a tail handler will be called a **tail construct**.
+Constructs also contain other attributes, as we will see.

-In a standard Pratt parser a handler function, and hence a construct, is **triggered** whenever a particular kind of token is read in from the lexer in the ``recursive_parse`` routine.
-Either the head handler or the tail handler associated with that kind of token is run, depending on whether or not the token is the first token in the subexpression being parsed or is a later one.
+In a standard Pratt parser a handler function is triggered whenever a particular kind of token is consumed from the lexer in the ``recursive_parse`` routine.
+Either the head handler or the tail handler function associated with that kind of token is run, depending on whether or not the token is the first token in the subexpression being parsed.

+In a preconditioned-dispatching Pratt parser each handler function is associated with a unique construct, and each construct has associated with it the label of a **triggering token** which triggers that construct as potentially the one to use.
+A single kind of token can potentially trigger multiple constructs (either head constructs or tail constructs, depending on the token's position).

-In a preconditioned-dispatching Pratt parser a particular kind of token can have multiple head and tail handlers.
-The triggering of which one to run is based on **preconditions functions**.
-These are simply boolean-valued functions which are executed at the time when the choice needs to be made.
+When a token is consumed in ``recursive_parse`` it triggers a collection of constructs.
+The choice of which one to actually use is based on the evaluation of **preconditions functions** associated with the constructs.
+Preconditions functions are simply boolean-valued functions which are executed at the time when a handler function is required.
 A preconditions function which returns true when evaluated is said to **match** in the current state.

-In this generalization a construct is expanded to include the following:
+The matching construct with the highest **preconditions priority** is selected, and its handler is run.

+Constructs are implemented as instances of ``Construct`` objects.
+They contain the following attributes:

 * a kind of token which triggers the construct
-* a head or tail handler
+* a head or tail handler function
 * a preconditions function
 * a preconditions priority
-* a string label for the construct
+* a unique string label for the construct
 * other data, such as evaluation functions and type signatures

-Constructs are **registered** with a parser instance in order to define a particular grammar on the tokens of the construct (which were previously defined).
-A construct with a head handler, triggered by a head token, may be called a head construct.
-A construct with a tail handler may be called a tail construct.
+Constructs are **registered** with a parser instance in order to define a particular grammar on the tokens of the language (which must have been previously defined).
 The preconditions priority is a number which defaults to zero.

-Whenever the ``recursive_parse`` routine consumes a particular kind of token from the lexer, in a head or tail position, it sequentially executes the preconditions functions for all the constructs associated with that kind of token, in that position.
+Whenever the ``recursive_parse`` routine consumes a particular kind of token from the lexer, in a head or tail position, it sequentially executes the preconditions functions for all the constructs triggered by with that kind of token, in that position.
 The execution sequence is ordered by the preconditions priorities.
-The construct associated with the first matching preconditions function is triggered.
+The construct associated with the first matching preconditions function is selected.
 Its handler function is then dispatched as the one to be run by the ``recursive_parse`` routine.
-If there is no clear winner among the highest-priority matching preconditions functions (i.e., more than one match has the highest priority) an exception is raised.
+If there is no clear winner among the highest-priority matching preconditions functions (i.e., more than one match has the highest priority) then an exception is raised.

-In the case where there is at most one head construct and one tail construct per kind of token this algorithm clearly reduces to ordinary Pratt parsing.
+This algorithm clearly reduces to ordinary Pratt parsing in the case where there is at most one head construct and one tail construct per kind of token and the preconditions functions always evaluate as true.

 Using dispatching
 -----------------